 The Product & Furniture Design pathway prepares students to design products that customers will desire, whilst transforming the earning potential of artisans to the level they deserve as in any other industry sector.
 Value addition is brought by addressing the needs and aspirations of end users while creating compelling value propositions in the mix of materials, utility and aesthetics employed to create end products profitably.
 The course traverses design and entrepreneurial thinking, craft traditions, lean design and manufacturing, culminating in the ability to work to straddle design, merchandising and production.
 Students gain experience in designing products and product systems, their detailing, production processes and methods, and the ability to organize production flow in a micro, small or medium sized enterprise, and connect them to markets profitably.

+EXIT CRITERIA

-LEARNING UNITS EXIT CRITERIA YEAR 1 At the end of year 1 students will: SMCM125 Drawing for Observation and Communication - 1 Sain experience in designing simple products and its detailing, production SMCM127 Entrepreneurial Design Thinking-1 processes and methods.
-SMCM129 Materials and Process - 1 " Ability to organize production flow in a SMCM131 Design + Make - 1 micro or small enterprise.
-SMCM133 Drawing for Observation and Communication - 2 Gain experience in working with hand tools and power tools, also handling machines SMCM135 Entrepreneurial Design Thinking - 2 in the workshop for specific output under guidance from trained technicians.
+- Sain experience in designing simple products and its detailing, production processes and methods. - " Ability to organize production flow in a micro or small enterprise. - Sain experience in working with hand tools and power tools, also handling machines in the workshop for specific output under quidance from trained technicians.